How to Read an End Tag

-2. Check the end usage noted at the top of the tag and make sure it matches your needs and the requirements of your local building code.
-After all, you want your project to last and that starts by choosing the right material.
-You can learn more about retentions on our website.
+Check the end usage noted at the top of the tag.
+Make sure it matches your needs and the requirements of your local building code.
+You want your project to last and that starts by choosing the right material.
+You can learn more about retention on our website.

-5. Third-party inspection gives you confidence in the performance of your project.
+Third-party inspection gives you confidence in the performance of your project:

 Many tags will also feature specific product details such as sizing and grades.

 It is important to remember that the "nominal" size noted on the tag is not the actual size.
 For instance, a 2x4 is not actually 2" x 4", rather it is 1-1/2" x 3-1/2".
 The length can also vary from piece to piece.
 If your project requires precise lengths, it is best to buy long and cut to size.

 Lumber grades may also be noted on the end tag and may be found stamped on the product itself.
 It is helpful to remember that lumber is graded based on strength properties and not necessarily on appearance, so #1 is stronger than #3.